 Because of crime issues in some areas, it really pays to do your homework when finding an area within this huge metropolis to settle.
 Crime is an issue in Los Angeles, but I have never felt threatened there.

-Los Angeles is a very competitive environment for good jobs, and there are exciting opportunities in film, tourism, small manufacturing, imports and computers and software.
-The entrepreneurial spirit is strong in Los Angeles, because there is a really skilled work force.
-And people are still going to movies, a near recession proof industry.
+Los Angeles is a very competitive environment for good jobs, and there are exciting opportunities in film, tourism, small manufacturing, imports and computers, and software.
+The entrepreneurial spirit is strong in Los Angeles, because there is a really skilled workforce.
+And people are still going to movies, a nearly recession-proof industry.